Is There Uber in Mexico? Important Info + Safety Tips in 2025

 Uber first arrived in Mexico back in 2013 and has been steadily expanding ever since.

-While Uber is available in many parts of Mexico, there are still some areas where the service is not yet available due to opposition from local taxi drivers.
+But while Uber is available in many parts of Mexico, there are still some areas where the service is not yet available or safe to use due to opposition from local taxi drivers.

 If the destination you’re traveling to is not mentioned in this guide, it’s important to research before traveling to find out if the service is actually available and operating.